olliez-mods/speed/README.md

     of the board (it is not nesasary to click it at the same time, only that both player HAVE clicked it)

-    Once your pile of face down cards no longer spits out anything and your hand is empty YOU WIN!
+    Once your pile of face down cards no longer no longer appears and your hand is empty YOU WIN!